fluttercandies/FlutterJsonBeanFactory/README.md

 ## Known issue
 - If "No classes that inherit JsonConvert were found" is displayed, delete the ".
 Idea "directory under the project and click" invalidate Caches"in your (Andorid Studio or IDEA) button to restart the IDE
-- Two (and more)-dimensional array is not supported

 ## Template ToDo list
 - [x] Support for instantiation through generics